Year

 On 9 November as the convoy neared the Soundings, Hazardous and 37 ships left the convoy heading for The Downs.

-At 6 am on 12 November, SSW of the Lizard, Captain Browne commanding Hazardous, died and Lieutenant John Hares took over command.
+At 6 am on 12 November, SSW of the Lizard, Captain Browne commanding

-On 13 November, after delivering merchantmen to Plymouth, Captain Lowen of Advice found Hazardous, off Start Point, without a Captain, escorting 35 Virginia merchant ships bound for South coast and London ports and two Dutchman from Surinam.
+Hazardous, off Start Point, without a Captain, escorting 35 Virginia merchant ships bound for South coast and London ports and two Dutchman from Surinam.
 Captin Browne was buried at 3 pm that day.
 Lowen took over responsibility to deliver ships to their destinations.

 About 3 o'clock on 15 November, Capt Lowen signalled the Masters to see what they wanted to do given the slow progress.
 The majority wanted to go on and try to reach Spithead even though many of them 'starved for want of provisions'.
 The weather started to deteriorate to 'moderate gales and close weather'.